-When you incorporate your company, becoming a C corp, S corp, or LLC, you establish a degree of separation between yourself and the business – if someone wants to sue your company, your own personal assets are protected – one of the most important steps you need to take, in order to make your company a separate entity, is to apply for an Employer Identification Number (EIN).
-Here’s what you need to know…
+When you incorporate your company, becoming a C corp, S corp, or LLC, you establish a degree of separation between yourself and the business – if someone wants to sue your company, your own personal assets are protected—one of the most important steps you need to take, in order to make your company a separate entity, is to apply for a Federal Tax ID Number or Employer Identification Number (EIN)—here’s what you need to know…

 What Is an Employer Identification Number?

 An EIN is a nine-digit number, unique to your company, that identifies it to the IRS for tax purposes.
 It is the equivalent of an individual’s social security number.
 This number will never expire, nor will it ever be issued to another company even if yours goes out of business.
 The IRS expresses EINs as XX-XXXXXXX, with the first two digits representing the IRS campus from which it was issued.
 The format readily distinguishes an EIN from an individual’s social security number.
 Unlike social security numbers, however, the EIN is not considered sensitive information.